Seoul South Korea Travel Guide

 Ancient capital of the Silla Kingdom, boasting UNESCO world heritage sites.

-Traditional Korean village, often a couple-day trip.
+Traditional Korean village, often a two-day trip.

 Living museum near Yongin, demonstrating traditional life.